 Your child will bring home three books at a time, maybe more!

 · One book is from our levelled reading scheme which ensures your child is supported to read progressively from nursery to year 6.

 · The second book is from our 50 best reads challenge.
 These are age appropriate texts.
 Children will be expected to read all 50 books in the year before they move on to the next 50 in the following year.

 · The final book is taken from our school library.
 This may be something for you to share together or a non-fiction book.
 This choice is theirs, we recommend but don’t enforce.

 Learning to read is about listening and understanding as well as working out what’s printed on the page.
 Through hearing stories, children are exposed to a wide range of words.
 This helps them build their own vocabulary and improve their understanding when they listen, which is vital as they start to read.
 It’s important for them to understand how stories work too.
 Even if your child doesn’t understand every word, they’ll hear new sounds, words and phrases which they can then try out in different contexts.
 You could also encourage them to find out the meaning of any new words that are introduced to them.

 We encourage children to read at home five times a week and ask that parents sign their reading diary to show that they have read.
-The information sheet below provides parents with guidance about home reading.
-We hope you find it useful.
+Children are then rewarded in school with an entry into our half termly raffle, to win a book.

 Supporting reading for pleasure at home

 Reading for pleasure opens up new worlds for children.
 It gives them the opportunity to use their imagination to explore new ideas, visit new places and meet new characters.
 Reading for pleasure also improves children’s well-being and empathy.
 It helps them to understand their own identity, and gives them an insight into the world and the views of others.

 Here are some ideas for encouraging your child to read for pleasure: